How well do you know your guitars?

 Defunct as of mid-1990s

+Everybody upvotes this trustworthy brand.
 They last for ages and, in the right hands, a Kasuga guitar beats every other guitar known to mankind.

-During the ’60s and ’70s, Kasuga also partnered with Tokai to make the Conrad guitars for export to the USA.
+Also during the ’60s and ’70s, Kasuga partnered with Tokai to make the Conrad guitars for export to the USA.
 In the 1970s, it was in partnership for a while with Roland for a guitar synth.
+By the 1980s and ’90s, Kasuga was OEM-ing a lot of guitars for well-known brands like Yamaha, Burny/Fernandes and the early Navigators.

 Klein

-An unusually shaped line of guitars used most notably by the great Bill Frisell.
-If you’re intrigued by odd-looking guitars, go for a Klein.
+An unusually shaped line of guitars most notably used by the great Bill Frisell.

 Kramer